szepesim1/kanban-board/documentation/requirement_specification.md

 1. The goal of the Project

     The goal is to create an agile project management tool similar to Atlassian's Trello to help visualize the work flow.
 The application utilizes a Kanban Board style user interface with tickets and columns.
 The user can create new columns for each stage of the workflow and new tickets for each task.
-The tickets are dragable between the columns and can be asigned to other users.
+The tickets are dragable between the columns and can be assigned to other users.

 2. Milestones